A Travel Price Comparison for Families, Couples, and Backpackers Corfu vs. San Remo for Food, Beaches, Families, and Couples

 San Remo

-Corfu is an amazing family-friendly island to visit.
+As it has a large number of activities for kids, Corfu is a very family-friendly destination.
 Because it is so beautiful with amazing beaches, it makes an ideal destination for kids and adults.
 There are many places where kids can swim as well as a number of great activities for everyone.
 The whole family will enjoy glass bottom boat rides, horseback riding, and even a visit to the popular Hydropolis Waterpark.
 There are also a huge number of kid-friendly resorts around the island.

-San Remo is known to be a very family-friendly place to visit.
+San Remo is a very family-friendly place to visit.
 The area offers plenty of outdoor activities that the whole family will enjoy.
 There's horseback riding, hiking, rowing, snorkeling, cooking classes, farm tours and more.
 There are also a number of hotels in the area that have kid-friendly activities.

 Is Corfu or San Remo Better for Couples?